RobbieZhao/Notes/Writing.md

 #### The audience
  - Your are writing for yourself.
  - First, work hard to master the tools.
 Simplify, prune and strive for order.
 Then, express who you are.
 Relax and say what you want to say.

+#### Words
+ - Writing is learned by imitation .If anyone asked me how I learned to write, I'd say I learned by reading the men and women who were doing the kind of writing I wanted to do and trying to figure out how they did it.
+But cultivate the best models.
+Don't assume that because an article is in a newspaper or a magazine it must be good.
+ - Also bear in mind, when you're choosing words and stringing them together, how they sound.
+This may seem absurd: readers read with their eyes.
+But in fact they hear what they are reading far more than you realize.
+Therefore such matters as rhythm and alliteration are vital to every sentence.